canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q11/QuestionText.md

 # oop-special_class_method-medium-q11

+Java question

 ## Question Text

-Many appliances and electronic devices have an internal mechanism to moderate temperature.
-Make a Java class called **Oven** with the following descriptions:
+Some appliances and electronic devices have an internal mechanism to moderate temperature.
+Many of these appliances are frequently found in a kitchen and must be monitored by the cook.
+Using the requirements below, write a Java class called **Oven** to keep track of the appliance's status.

 ### Oven Class: